-Our Governance and Nominating Committee identifies individuals qualified to become directors, consistent with criteria approved by our Board of Directors; oversees the organization of our Board of Directors to discharge our Board of Directors' duties and responsibilities properly and efficiently; reviews when necessary any potential Related Person Transaction of our Company and identifies best practices and recommends corporate governance principles to our Board of Directors, including giving proper attention and making effective responses to stockholder concerns regarding corporate governance.
-Other specific duties and responsibilities of our Governance and Nominating Committee include: annually assessing the size and composition of our Board of Directors including the diversity of the Board; developing membership qualifications for our Board committees; defining specific criteria for director independence; monitoring compliance with our Board of Directors and our Board committee membership criteria; annually reviewing and recommending directors for continued service; reviewing governance-related stockholder proposals and recommending our Board of Directors responses; and overseeing the evaluation of our Board of Directors and management.
+Our Governance and Nominating Committee performs the following functions:

+- identifies individuals qualified to become directors (including receiving and considering stockholder suggested nominees) consistent with criteria approved by our Board of Directors; - oversees the organization of our Board of Directors to discharge our Board of Directors' duties and responsibilities properly and efficiently; - reviews, when necessary, any potential Related Person Transaction of our Company; - identifies best practices and recommends corporate governance principles to our Board of Directors, including giving proper attention and making effective responses to stockholder concerns regarding corporate governance; - annually assesses the size and composition of our Board of Directors including the diversity of the Board; - develops membership qualifications for our Board committees; - determines director independence; - monitors compliance with our Board of Directors and our Board committee membership criteria; - · annually reviews and recommends directors for election to the Board; - reviews governance-related stockholder proposals and recommends our Board of Directors' response; and - oversees the evaluation of our Board of Directors and management.

-All of the members of the Governance and Nominating Committee are independent within the meaning of the listing standards of the NYSE and our Corporate Governance Guidelines.
-Our Governance and Nominating Committee charter is available under Committees and Charters at our website at http://www.rangeresources.com and are available in printed form upon request by any stockholder.
+All of the members of the Governance and Nominating Committee are independent within the meaning of the listing standards of the NYSE, SEC regulations and our Corporate Governance Guidelines.